 Container(s) for Mediums:

-An odorless alternative to turpentine is now available, called turpenoid.
+An odorless alternative to turpentine is now available, called turpenoid, which is safer to use.
 I haven't used it - I actually like the smell of turpentine - it has so many good memories for me.

 Easels can also be very expensive.
 It is possible to paint without them, but again, they are very nice to have.
 They come in a wide range of styles, sizes, materials, and prices.
 Wood is the traditional material, and the one I prefer, but aluminum easels are portable, lightweight, and generally a lot cheaper.
 I like the heaviness, and therefore the stability, of a wooden easel.
 Easels can range from table size (sits on a table) to about 7 feet tall (or higher).
 The size you need depends on the size canvases you paint.
 The wooden ones come in a basic style, where you can adjust the vertical tilt, the height of the bottom of the painting, and clamp tightly at the top of the painting.
 There is also a series of elaborate easels, on wheels, and with heavy-duty wood bars and turning hand screws to handle large-sized canvases.
 These can run into hundreds of dollars.
 An average wood easel can sell for about $200-300, but you can find a more basic, cheaper one for $100-200, and sometimes they go on sale.
 For a beginner or hobbyist, an aluminum easel might work better.
 These tend to be smaller and lighter, and many fold up for portability (painting outside, for instance), and for putting away when not painting.
 They also can be quite a bit cheaper.